 Our products and services

-We’ve a set of policies, tools and processes in place that help our people build products and services that work; are safe, and meet our members’ needs.
-A key part of this is the requirement to follow a set path of governance when we design each product/service, and then the ongoing monitoring of those products and services.
-This gives us opportunities to consider and make informed decisions about some important points, such as:
+We have a set of policies, tools and processes in place that help us to build products and services that are inclusive and meet the needs of our customers.
+A key part of this is the requirement to follow a set path of governance when we design each product or service, and ongoing monitoring.
+This gives us opportunities to make informed decisions about some important points, such as:

-Critical to our design process is the need to ensure that any product or service offers a fair exchange for our members’ money, as well as whether the features and benefits are easy-to-use for the people for whom they’re intended.
-We also take into account whether members have reasonable alternatives across the rest of the financial market, and make efforts to ensure we do not disproportionately impact particular groups of members.
+Critical to our design process is the need to ensure that any product or service offers a fair exchange for our customers’ money in pursuit of their financial objectives, as well as whether the features and benefits are easy-to-use for the people for whom they’re intended.
+We also consider whether customers have reasonable alternatives across the rest of the financial market and make efforts to ensure we do not disproportionately impact particular groups of customers, such as those with characteristics of vulnerability.
 Guidance documents exist to ensure the risk of this happening is thoroughly tested and controlled.

-We‘re dedicated to ensuring vulnerability remains a priority consideration at all points when we’re thinking about our products and services.
-An internal Customer Vulnerability, Accessibility and Inclusion Standard is in place to make sure we’ve considered all of the different skills, capabilities and needs of our members.
-This is used when designing or changing products or services to make sure we don’t disadvantage these members.
-And that any reasonable adjustments to the design and operation of the product or service have been explored.
+We are dedicated to ensuring vulnerability remains a priority consideration at all points when thinking about our products and services.
+Customer vulnerability, accessibility and inclusion requirements are enshrined throughout our internal policies and standards to make sure we have considered the different skills, capabilities and needs of our customers.
+These requirements are considered when designing or changing products or services to make sure we don’t disadvantage any customers, and that any reasonable adjustments to the design and operation of the product or service have been explored and implemented.

 Terms and conditions

-Our Terms and Conditions Monitoring Standard sets out how they should be written – to make sure they’re clear and fair in how they explain key information, as well as any risks that could be associated with the product or service.
-It’s important that our members can understand their options and make informed decisions on whether our contracts are right for them.
-Approval of these Terms and Conditions is managed through our Communications Policy.
-We also monitor those terms for any changes that need to be made, and measure whether they’re being followed by our members.
+Our Terms and Conditions Monitoring Standard sets out how terms and conditions should be written – to make sure they are clear and fair in explaining key information, and any risks that could be associated with the product or service.
+It is important that our customers can understand their options and make informed decisions on whether our contracts are right for them.
+Approval of these Terms and Conditions is managed through our Communications Policy, which ensures the right experts are approving these documents for clarity, balance, legislative and regulatory purposes.
+We monitor those terms for any changes that need to be made, measure whether they are being adhered to by our customers, consider the potential harm this may cause, and take appropriate action.

 Pricing decisions

 Guidance is available to make sure our people consider many different factors as they explore how to price products fairly.
-This includes considerations such as the cost of the product or service itself, what other banks or building societies are offering, and whether there are any offers or discounts that might be appropriate.
-These decisions are approved by our Pricing Committee, attended by Senior Managers from across our business.
+This includes the detailed requirements we need to meet, and activities we need to undertake to ensure we are providing appropriate value to customers, and adequately assessing our products.
+Considerations such as the cost of the product or service itself, what other banks or building societies are offering, and whether there are any offers or discounts that might be appropriate.
+These decisions are approved by our Pricing Committee, which is attended by senior leaders from across our business to ensure our products continue to represent fair value for our customers.

 Climate impact